AnimeshR22/WEB-DEVELOPMENT-WORKSHOP/README.md

 # WEB-DEVELOPMENT-WORKSHOP

+**DAY 1: A Crash Course in Using Github
+Creating a Repository and Learning Github's fundamental commands.
+DAY 2: Worked with HTML and CSS to develop a mini-project (simple calculator) DAY 3: Researched XML-JS Repositories and utilised Zoho Analytics Reports.
+DAY 4: Implementing Algorithms in JS and Visualizing Them on a Webpage.**

 **YOU CAN USE THE BELOW LINKS TO REFER OTHERS USERS REPOSITORY AND CODES** https://github.com/AnimeshR22/VAC-Learning-Outcome - Vac learning outcome https://github.com/AnimeshR22/complete-javascript-course - complete javascript course